Panopticon-Project/panopticon-admin/FRAMEWORK.md

 A grouped set of adversarial behaviors and resources with common properties believed to be orchestrated by a single threat actor.
 These are represented as individual categories under the heading of Intrusion Set.
 If an existing category does not cover what you need to add, contact a project mantainer on panopticonproject at protonmail dot com to add a section to Charon.

 #### Malware
 Details of malware used.
 Multiple names should be listed on the same line and separated by a comma.
 Functionality should be short, preferably one word.
 Example: keylogger.
 Multiple functionalites should be listed on the same line and separated by a comma.
 Hash should have a -, the type of hashing function used, another -, and the hash itself.
 Example: Hash - MD5 - 002ae76872d80801692ff942308c64t6.
 Notes should be a short description of anything else important, like the family the malware belongs to or variants.
+State no information for entries that don't yet have any information.
 * Names - [Name of malware](URL to source)
-* Functionality - [Functionality, functionality] (URL to source)
+* Functionality - add functionality
 * Hash - [Function] - [Actual hash](URL to source)
 * Notes - Description goes here